HomeSite Map

 (John Lennon – Paul McCartney)

-The perception of “In My Life” as a nostalgic recollection from John was never stronger than after his untimely death on December 8th, 1980.
-The sentiments of the song rang true as “a personal epitaph, a warm-hearted salutation to friends and lovers,” as described by author John Robertson in his book “The Complete Guide To The Music Of The Beatles.”
-The song was played endlessly on local radio stations throughout the world.
-The lyrics became all the more potent and poignant as we all exchanged accounts of how his music had touched our lives.
-It was only natural, even expected, that the soundtrack to the 1988 documentary movie “Imagine: John Lennon” would feature the song.
+The perception of “In My Life” as a literal nostalgic recollection from John was never stronger than after its writer's untimely death on December 8th, 1980.
+The sentiments of this song rang true as “a personal epitaph and a warm-hearted salutation to friends and lovers,” as described by author John Robertson in his book “The Complete Guide To The Music Of The Beatles.”
+This recording was played endlessly on local radio stations throughout the world.
+These lyrics became all the more potent and poignant as we all exchanged accounts of how his music had touched our lives.
+It was only natural, even expected, that the soundtrack album to the 1988 documentary movie “Imagine: John Lennon” would feature the song.

-However, it was amidst some controversy that Paul McCartney’s 1997 published autobiography “Many Years From Now” (co-authored by friend Barry Miles) recounts in convincing detail how he himself played a very large part in writing the song.
+However, it was amidst a bit of controversy that Paul McCartney’s 1997 autobiography “Many Years From Now” (co-authored by friend Barry Miles) recounts in convincing detail how he himself played a very large part in composing this song.
 And not only musically, but lyrically as well.
 Paul’s compositional involvement was admitted by John in interviews, but only as being of minor significance.
-For all intents and purposes, “In My Life” had been considered to be a full-fledged "John song."
-Because we lost him in death, it seemed almost sacreligious to think he might not be its primary writer.
+For all intents and purposes, the song “In My Life” has been considered by most to be a full-fledged "John song."
+Because of his tragic death, it seemed almost sacreligious to think he might not be its primary writer.

-This song history is written with the intention of presenting the facts using all of the known information up to this point.
-That being said, and unfortunately with John Lennon interviews that only go as far as 1980 without the ability to substantiate anything in print from Paul after that, both accounts will be discussed below to allow the reader to make his own determination.
-Happily, throughout the entire Lennon / McCartney catalog, there appears to be only two songs, “In My Life” and “Eleanor Rigby,” that reveals substantial disagreement among its composers as to who wrote what.
+This song history has been written with the intention of presenting the facts using all of the known information up to this point.
+That being said, and unfortunately with John Lennon interviews that only extend as far as 1980 without the ability to substantiate anything in print from Paul after that, both accounts will be discussed below in order for you, the reader, to judge this all for yourselves and make your own determination.
+Happily, throughout the entire Lennon/McCartney catalog, there appears to be only two songs, “In My Life” and “Eleanor Rigby,” that reveals substantial disagreement between their composers as to who wrote what.
 All authors, writers, commentators and fans will just have to accept to the fact that we’re never going to really know for sure.

 Songwriting History

-The first germ of an idea that resulted in the song “In My Life” came with an interview between John and journalist Kenneth Allsop in March of 1964.
-John remembers: “It was sparked by a journalist and writer in England made after (John’s book) ‘In His Own Write’ came out.
-He said to me ‘Why don’t you put some of the way you write in the book in the songs?’ or ‘Why don’t you put something about your childhood into the songs?”
+The first germ of an idea that resulted in the song “In My Life” came with an interview between Lennon and journalist Kenneth Allsop in March of 1964.
+John explained: “It was sparked by a journalist and writer in England made after (his book) ‘In His Own Write’ came out.
+He said to me 'Why don’t you put some of the way you write in your book in the songs?'
+'Why don’t you put something about your childhood into the songs?'”

-Taking this to heart, John began doing just that.
-“I wrote the lyrics first and then sang it,” Lennon recalls.
-“That was usually the case with things like ‘In My Life’ and ‘Across The Universe’ and some of the ones that stand out a bit.
-I wrote it in Kenwood, upstairs.”
+Taking this suggestion to heart, John began doing just that.
+"I wrote the lyrics first and then sang it," Lennon related.
+"That was usually the case with things like ‘In My Life’ and ‘Across The Universe’ and some of the ones that stand out a bit.
+I wrote it in Kenwood, upstairs."
+It appears, however, that Lennon had also been working on the lyrics to "In My Life" between June 20th and 22nd, 1965 during the band's visit to Paris, France while staying at the George V Hotel, the same hotel the group had previously stayed in late January of 1964 just before traveling to America for the first time.

-Although John had crossed out much of what he had written, the following is what can be deciphered from that document:
+Although Lennon had crossed out much of what he had written, the following is what can be deciphered from that document:

 All my life, tho’ some have changed,